 If cash from operations is not sufficient, we may be required to rely on the capital and credit markets to meet our financial commitments and short-term liquidity needs.
-Disruptions in the capital and credit markets, as have been experienced during recent years, could adversely affect our ability to draw on our bank revolving credit facility.
+Disruptions in the capital and credit markets could adversely affect our ability to draw on our bank revolving credit facility.
 Our access to funds under the credit facility is dependent on the ability of banks to meet their funding commitments.
 A bank may not be able to meet their funding commitments if they experience shortages of capital and liquidity or if they experience excessive volumes of borrowing requests from other borrowers within a short period of time.